msv-lab/HoarePrompt/README.md

 ```

 ### 3.Compute Postcondition
-To get the postcondition of the program in the postcondition.txt of the log directory (but not an ment of whether the programs follows the specification or not)
+To get the postcondition of the program in the postcondition.txt of the log directory (but not an assessment of whether the programs follows the specification or not)

 **Command:** `compute-postcondition`
 **Parameters required:**